< Back

 You perform regular fire drills.
 Why not do the same with your digital security?
 These exercises aim to assess the real life behavior of your employees, and are part of a process toward continuous improvement.

-For example, the Ministry of Economy and Finance in France sent a phishing email to each of its 145,000 agents to measure the impact of protection and awareness measures.
+For example, the Ministry of Economy and Finance in France sent a phising email to each of its 145,000 agents to measure the impact of protection and awareness measures.
 The result: 20% of agents were fooled.

 Another exercise is the “President’s scam” in which you try to abuse gullible employees into performing an online purchase or a transfer order.
 A scam affecting all organisations, including SMBs.